Chorus-bdd/Chorus/pages/builtInHandlers/Processes/ProcessesHandlerQuickStart.md

     processes.default.logDirectory=${user.dir}/test/chorus/logs

 Now all processes will log into the above directory, unless you override them with a configuration specific property.
-For full details on chorus properties files see [[Handler Configuration|HandlerConfiguration]]
+For full details on chorus properties files see [Handler Configuration](HandlerConfiguration)

 ###Enabling the Remoting Handler###